dtu-qmcm/bayesian_statistics_for_computational_biology/course_materials/day-1-pm-setup.md

-# Day 1 pm: Set up a suitable computer environment
+# Set up a suitable computer environment

 The aim for this half day is to make sure everyone has a computer environment where they can do the course.